Draw districts by population size

 When complete, your map may resemble the example map.
 Your map colors may vary.

 The District Window should show that the total populations of District 2 and District 3 fall between 714,000 and 728,000 and the Non-Hispanic Black population of District 3 is between 40 percent and 50 percent.

 - Check the boxes to lock District 2 and District 3.

 - Save the plan.

-Previously, you moved populations between District 2 and District 3 so you could create a majority-minority district in Maryland.
+Previously, you redrew the district boundaries between District 2 and District 3 in Maryland.
 Next, you'll use the tools in the Analysis group to run a battery of tests about those two districts.
-If your plan fails, you'll fix their errors.
+If your plan fails, you'll fix the errors.

 Run the Check Integrity test

 Congressional districts must be compact, contiguous, and equal.
 To help, Esri Redistricting includes tools that can test whether your plans meet those requirements.

 - Open your plan.